pdimanov/ITTalents-Final-Project/readme.md

 - **Route**: `localhost:8000/api/hero/kill`</br>
 **Method**: `PUT`</br>
 **Body example**: `{"mob_id":1,"map_x":200,"map_y":2944}`</br>
 **Response**: Returns a message that the hero's kill has been successfully saved, updating the hero's map position and updating the hero's quest progress if the mob is his quest's target.
-Also saves the gold and experience received from the mob.</br>
+Also saves the gold and experience received from the mob.
+Returns a data with keys `gold`, `experience`, `progress`.</br>

 - **Route**: `localhost:8000/api/hero/returnQuest`</br>
 **Method**: `PUT`</br>